joshfrench/om-wiki-fork/Intermediate-Tutorial.md

 :done
 ```

-The tutorial database is now exists and is populated.
+The tutorial database now exists and is populated.
 Quit the
 REPL.
 Let's start the auto building process:

 ```